beano999/realTimeCycle-Mod/README.md

 ﻿# realTimeCycle-Mod

-The mod aims to reflect your time as the in game time!
+The mod aims to reflect your irl time as the in game time!